Frequently Asked Questions

 How Can I Access Dental Care?

 Once you have your plan in place, you can move forward with seeking dental care in California.
 Make an appointment for a routine dentist’s visit and ensure your teeth and gums are healthy.
 When you call the dental provider, tell them about your insurance coverage.
-Remember, if you have the PPO plan, you may want to ask if they are in the network for additional savings.
+Remember, you may want to ask if they are in the network for additional savings.
 However, if you already have a dentist you’re happy with and don’t want to change providers, it’s totally up to you.

 Can I Go to Any Dentist I Want?

-In some cases, going to an in-network California provider is beneficial, especially if you selected the PPO plan.
-Since there may be extra savings with a PPO plan by staying in-network, confirming the amount with your insurance policy is best.
+In some cases, going to an in-network California provider is beneficial, because there may be extra savings by staying in-network.

 What Is the Deductible for Dental Insurance?

 If you have medical insurance, you’re probably familiar with paying a certain amount for covered services before the insurance kicks in and begins paying.
 This amount is referred to as the deductible cost.
 Often, in a health plan, the deductible could be $1,000 or more.
-However, our affordable dental plans have a $50 annual deductible.
+However, our affordable dental plans have an annual deductible that gets less with each year in the plan, up to year three.